mathiasertl/django-ca/docs/source/settings.rst

 SECRET_KEY_FILE
    Default: ``"/var/lib/django-ca/secret_key"``

-   A path to a file that stores Djangos `SECRET_KEY
+   A path to a file that stores Django's `SECRET_KEY
    <https://docs.djangoproject.com/en/dev/ref/settings/#std:setting-SECRET_KEY>`_.
 The setting is only used if
    no ``SECRET_KEY`` is defined.